mahmood8664/geo-service/geo-api/readme.md

 http://148.251.100.210:8080/swagger/index.html.

 ## Go Version
-The minimum version is 1.15.2
+The minimum version required is 1.15.2

 # Building And Deployment
 ## dependencies